Interrupted Reaching Out Movement

 • protection

-When connection to a parent feels blocked, unsafe, or emotionally unavailable, the child’s ability to trust connection and move fully into life may also become affected.
+When connection with either parent feels blocked, unsafe, or unavailable, a child's ability to trust relationships and move fully into life may also be affected.

 • recognizing unconscious loyalties